-Pana’ewa Rainforest Zoo in Hilo for its intimate atmosphere.
-The 12-acre zoo is the only zoo in the United States which is located in a rainforest.
-The admission is free so it can be a bit easier on the pocketbook and it is also a fantastic option for younger children who enjoy its petting zoo.
+Many love the Pana’ewa Rainforest Zoo in Hilo for its intimate atmosphere.
+The 12-acre zoo is the only zoo in the United States located in a rainforest.
+The admission is free.
+So it can be a bit easier on the pocketbook, especially for those seeking less expensive options on Hawaii family vacations.
+Plus, it is a fantastic choice for younger children who enjoy petting zoos.

-Maui Ocean Center, the Waikiki Aquarium and Sea Life Park are three distinct options when it comes to enjoying and experiencing marine life.
-They have the mission of bringing Hawaiian sea life close-up to locals and visitors alike.
-The Maui Ocean Center has been around since 1998, while the Waikiki Aquarium has thrived for over 100 years and is the third oldest aquarium in the United States.
-Last but not least, is Sea Life Park which offers animal shows and encounters with marine life and is another great option for families with young children.
+Maui Ocean Center, the Waikiki Aquarium and Sea Life Park are excellent options for experiencing marine life.
+They bring Hawaiian sea life close-up to locals and visitors alike.
+The Maui Ocean Center first opened in 1998.
+It is a very popular family attraction on Maui.
+The Waikiki Aquarium has thrived for over 100 years.
+It is the third oldest aquarium in the United States.
+Last but not least, Sea Life Park offers animal shows and encounters with marine life.
+And it is another great option for families with young children.

 Hawaii Volcanoes National Park